arianaberger/time-tracker-app-js/README.md

 # Run the app
 $ thin start --ssl

-#Go to http://localhost:3000/ or wherever your server is ported
 ```

+Then go to http://localhost:3000/ or wherever your server is ported.

 ## App Demo

-You can view an overview of this app that I recorded on [youtube](https://youtu.be/JS2rF5X9bI0)
+You can view an overview of this app that I recorded on [youtube](https://youtu.be/JS2rF5X9bI0).

 ## License